 Are you planning to invest in a new website?
 Or possibly doing a major overhaul on your current site?
 Before you start using a new sparkly theme or trying to widgets, you’ll want to get your content ready.

-How To Prepare Your Website Content
+How To Organize and Prepare Web site Content

-Sure, WordPress will let you update your site content easily; edit text, replace images, update links.
+Sure, WordPress will let you update your web site content easily; edit text, replace images, update links.
 But if you wait to edit this content until after it’s in your site, the end result will suffer.

 This phase of getting your content ready for a new website will save you and your team a lot of time and avoid headaches.
 With your content ready, the site will launch on schedule and ready to bring in new business.